 The remarkable strength of bamboo has long invited comparisons to more industrial materials like iron and steel.
-And while certain more graceful and whispy varieties take on names like Seabreeze, Buddha Belly, and Umbrella Bamboo, a handful of the most formidable species have earned the title of Iron Bamboo.
+And while certain more graceful and wispy varieties take on names like Seabreeze, Buddha Belly, and Umbrella Bamboo, a handful of the most formidable species have earned the title of Iron Bamboo.

 Iron Bamboo can refer to several different species with the greatest size, strength, and suitability for construction.
 The name is most often identified with Guadua angustifolia in Latin America, and Dendrocalamus asper or Dendrocalamus strictus in Southeast Asia.
 In the realm of sustainable construction, enthusiasts frequently compare bamboo to steel, based on its exceptional strength-to-weight ratio.
-Although it’s not entirely accurate to claim that bamboo is stronger than steel.
+However, it’s not entirely accurate to claim that bamboo is stronger than steel.

 Dendrocalamus asper with Fred Hornaday